OC logo

 • Sources may be cited informally (these can be used to find better sources)

-• If there are no sources, you should be cautious
+• If there are no sources, you should be cautious (watch for informal citation).

-• There is typically an editorial bias
+• There is typically an editorial bias.

 Professional/Trade